 - Open your tutorials page on your personal website.

 - Create a new Div Tag for your project.
-Refer to the Personal Website: Div Project for instructions on how to create a DIV for your tutorials.
-These instructions are located beneath the Body Div instructions.
+Refer to Image Project One for instructions on how to create a DIV for your tutorials.

 - Open Google Chrome.

 - Go to Google, and type Photoshop CC Tutorials into the search field.

 - From the search results, find a link to a tutorial that teaches you how to do something interesting that you didn't know already.